XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ### Live Ledger Importer ###

 The Live Ledger Importer is a service that connects to a `rippled` server using the WebSocket API, and listens for ledger close events.
 Each time a new ledger is closed, the Importer requests the latest validated ledger.
-Although this process has some fault tolerance built in to prevent ledgers from being skipped, it is still possible that the Importer may miss ledgers.
+Although this process has some fault tolerance built in to prevent ledgers from being skipped, the Importer may still miss ledgers.

 The Live Ledger Importer includes a secondary process that runs periodically to validate the data already imported and check for gaps in the ledger history.